When Nat Shaffir looks at his beloved grandchildren, he beams with pride. But he also wonders.

 'We don't have much time'

 Shaffir met a sweet Southern woman named Merryl, married her and had five children.
 He started his own business.
-He runs marathons (he plans to run the Marine Corps Marathon in October) and volunteers at the Holocaust Museum, near his home of Silver Spring, Maryland.
+He took up marathon running in his 60s; he gave that up a few years ago, but felt like he needed a new challenge so he climbed Mount Kilimanjaro just before his 83rd birthday.
+He volunteers at the Holocaust Museum, near his home of Silver Spring, Maryland.

 Shaffir is an optimistic man, full of faith.
 His grand-daughter Kira says he's always smiling.
 But he has no illusions.

 “The Holocaust could happen again,” he says.
 “Sometimes history repeats itself.
 We have to work very, very hard to make sure that atrocities like the Nazis have committed do not happen again… What concerns me is the anti-Semitism that’s going on in the United States.
 The thing that happened in Charlottesville could happen in other places.”